Effective Communication- A Key for Successful Parenting.

 Confused and shocked Jessica thought a lot about the reason behind Anu’s behavior.
 After the parenting guidance from our WOW Parenting expert Narendra Goidani, Jessica decided to talk with Anu.

 Jessica approached her daughter and calmly said “Sorry, but I heard your conversation with your friend.
-I happened to listen about you spending the evening with your boyfriend.
+I happened to listen to you spending the evening with your boyfriend.
 Is everything okay?”

 Anu Explained, “Mumma, all my friends humiliate me.
 They say I don’t have a boyfriend and I spend all my weekends at home.
 It humiliates me.
 To avoid this I created an imaginary boyfriend.”
 Jessica laughed with this explanation.